[PREV - FACE_DOWN] [TOP]

 of the twenties... interest in such things, and began

-writing about very British, Nice
+writing about Very British Nice

-The same Girls (though almost always Good
+(This Girls (though almost always Good

-character Sports), and not very Plucky ones,
+"Sharon Sports), and not very plucky ones,

-Walks by "This apology should come from that fact that
+from "It "This apology should come from that fact that

-Night" on one point all the leading authorities are
+Walks by on one point all the leading authorities are

-from 1930: agreed: to introduce a heroine (whether or
+Night" agreed: to introduce a heroine (whether or

-not the tale be fact) is bad.
+in 1930.) not the tale be fact) is bad.
 Very bad.
 As

-Sharon Henry Morgan says, you know what I mean: the
+Henry Morgan says, you know what I mean: the

-Grey gray-eyed, fearless Grace Darling with the
+gray-eyed, fearless Grace Darling with the

 cool philosophy, who likes to poke her nose